Experience the creative work of artists in the Avon Valley.

 The Avon Valley to a variety of artists and their creative work can be seen as you travel throughout the region along the Avon Valley Art Trail, which outlines public art pieces in Beverley, Goomalling, Northam, Toodyay and York.
 FORM's Public Silo Trail is also worth following, putting regional WA up in lights.

-Wara is a Japanese form of art made by piecing patches of braided straw over a wooden frame to create magnificent structures.
-Wara Art started in York with the creation of sculptures made using locally sourced wheat straw harvested in traditional stooks.
+Wara Art, a Japanese form of art made by piecing patches of braided straw over a wooden frame to create magnificent structures, started in York with the creation of sculptures made using locally sourced wheat straw harvested in traditional stooks.
 These amazing creations are the collaboration of Japanese and Australian artists as well as hundreds of volunteers from the York community and across WA.
-Find 30 of these works around york by walking the Wara Art Trail!
+Find 30 of these works around York by walking the Wara Art Trail!
 York's Historic Flour Mill precinct offers insta-worthy motives and features the Flour Mill emporium - a collective of local artists and craftspeople.
 Find out more.

 Public Silo Trail

 FORM's PUBLIC Silo Trail is putting regional Western Australia up in lights, bringing world class murals to grain silos, transformer boxes and iconic infrastructure in unexpected towns right across the state.
 The Public Silo Trail begins in the Perth town of Northam, and then takes you 165km east into the Wheatbelt.
 From there, you can wind your way south to the coastal town of Albany.
 See a route that takes you to Northam from Fremantle or visit the website for more information.